-When you are enjoying the thrill of riding your motorcycle on the streets of Illinois, probably one of the last things on your mind is sustaining a brain injury after a crash.
+You’re enjoying the thrill of riding your motorcycle on the streets of Illinois.
+Probably one of the last things on your mind is sustaining a traumatic brain injury after a crash.
 You may have been fortunate enough in your riding experience to avoid an accident or serious injury thus far.
-However, every time you ride out, there is always the risk becoming involved in a motorcycle accident that can cause you serious injuries and brain trauma.
+However, every time you ride, there is always the risk of becoming involved in a motorcycle accident.
+A motorcycle accident can cause serious injuries and brain trauma.
 In fact, many people associate motorcycle accidents and brain injuries with each other.
 This is because of the increased risk that riders face compared to drivers of enclosed vehicles.

 As a motorcycle rider, you may already be aware that you are at a higher risk of sustaining head trauma in a motor vehicle accident.
 You do not necessarily have to give up riding to avoid this risk.
 Learning about how motorcycle accidents contribute to brain injuries can help encourage you to take precautions to stay safe on the roads.

-In motorcycle accidents, one of the most vulnerable parts on a rider’s body is the head.
-Though riders in Illinois are not legally required to wear helmets to protect their heads, it is advisable to do so.
+In motorcycle accidents, one of the most vulnerable parts of a rider’s body is the head.
+Riders in Illinois are not legally required to wear helmets to protect their heads.
+However, it is advisable to do so.
 Riders who end up falling off their bikes in collisions often sustain more physical trauma, such as catastrophic brain injuries, than drivers of other vehicle types.

 Such issues may make it challenging for motorcycle accident victims to return to work and their normal pre-accident routines.
 Wearing a helmet can reduce, if not eliminate, a rider’s chance of sustaining a life-altering injury.